 Kangaroo is not only an extremely tasty meat, it’s also lean and healthy.
 With less than 2% fat it’s way healthier than other red meats and is high in protein, B vitamins, zinc and omega fatty acids, plus has double the amount of iron found in beef.

-It’s for all these reasons that we now offer up kangaroo on our menus.
+It’s for all these reasons that we now offer up kangaroo on our Fraser Island Tours.
 Sustainable meat consumption is just one of the ways we can all help the planet, and here at Drop Bear we are committed to doing all we can to reduce our carbon footprint.